 Cancer and Careers helps more than 455,000 people each year — online, in print and in person — by providing valuable information and resources via expert advice, interactive tools and educational events.

 individuals access expert information, support and resources online, in print and in person annually.

-of 2015 program attendees said they can use what they learned in their day-to-day activities.
+of 2023 program participants said they can use what they learned in their day-to-day activities.

 job-hunting survivors have had their resumes reviewed free of charge since 2013.

 in emergency cash assistance has been distributed to 1,000 grantees from 49 states (plus the District of Columbia, Puerto Rico and two U.S. Virgin Islands) since 2020.

 This laptop is more than just a computer.
 It is an opportunity.
 It is hope.
 It is joy.
 It is proof that there are good people in the world willing to help others.
 It means that someone thought enough of me to invest in me.
 The news of my award came on a day when I was feeling low and it was like I had won the lottery!
 It means so much to me.
 It gave me another reason to keep pushing and to keep moving forward, to not give up.
 It’s more than just a laptop.
 Thank you so much!

 For those of you newer to Cancer and Careers — I cannot recommend ALL of their programs highly enough!
 Cancer was challenging.
 The impact of cancer on my career was unbelievably challenging.
 It’s definitely NOT that way for everyone!
 But, Cancer and Careers is a wonderful resource for prevention of issues at work, and intervention when there are health-related issues at work — and also when cancer has made us decide that perhaps we want to go in a new direction with our career.”

 — 2021 West Coast Conference Attendee

 Thank you so much for your continued efforts to provide the gold standard in support for cancer patients.
 Your compassion and dedication to quality care is beautifully reflected in the wonderful programs that you provide for those of us who really need them.”